SOLAS-TTRPG/SOLAS/Boons.md

 ### Primordial Patronage
 - **Elemental Blessing**.
 When you take damage of an elemental type, you are empowered with that element.
 Until the end of your next turn, your first time you roll damage of that type, you may roll with advantage.

+## Sentinel
+When a creature attempts to leave your melee range, you can use a melee attack (or a spell with a range of 1 Tile) against them, provided you have the necessary **stamina** and **focus**.
+If the attack reduces the creature's heart, they can make a **Constitution Check** against the damage they took.
+If they fail, they cannot spend stamina on movement for the rest of their turn.

 ### Storm Patronage
 - **Heart of the Storm**.
-When you deal lightning damage, storm magic erupts around you, causing creatures within 2 tiles of your choice to make a **Strength Check vs Your Strength** or be pushed back 2 tiles.
+When you deal lightning damage, storm magic erupts around you, causing creatures within 2 tiles of your choice to make a **Strength Check** against the damage that they took or be pushed back 2 tiles.
 - **Tempestuous Magic**.
 On your turn, you can spend a **Focus** to surround yourself with gusts of wind, flying up to half of your speed without provoking opportunity attacks.

 ### Twilight Patronage